amahim/Xentro-task/README.md

 Follow these steps to run the app locally:

 ### 1. Clone the Repository
-### 1. Open the terminal and run "npm i"
+### 2. Open the terminal and run "npm i"
-### 1. You can use user's email from this api (https://jsonplaceholder.typicode.com/users) such as(Sincere@april.biz) for login as any other mail wont work!
+### 3. You can use user's email from this api (https://jsonplaceholder.typicode.com/users) such as(Sincere@april.biz) for login as any other mail wont work!
-### 1. Basically I've implemented all the given instruction but add and delete product won't work as the api's doesn't access POST,DELETE requests!Yet I've implemented them in project code.
+### 4. Basically I've implemented all the given instruction but add and delete product won't work as the api's doesn't access POST,DELETE requests!Yet I've implemented them in project code.

-##Thank You
+## Thank You